Tyson Ventures has invested in New Wave Foods, a startup making a plant-based shrimp substitute – TechCrunch

 Through the company’s venture capital arm, Tyson is investing in New Wave Foods, a San Francisco-based startup that’s making a plant-based shrimp substitute.

-The company, founded by marine biologist, Dominique Barnes, and chief technology officer, Michelle Wolf, who studied biomedical engineering at Carnegie Mellon, is helmed by longtime consumer goods executive Mary McGovern.
+The company, founded by marine biologist Dominique Barnes and chief technology officer Michelle Wolf, who studied biomedical engineering at Carnegie Mellon, is helmed by longtime consumer goods executive Mary McGovern.

-There’s a multi-billion dollar opportunity in the seafood market as consumers turn away from beef as a source of protein and several startups are out in the market pursuing either plant based or cultured protein alternatives to traditional seafood.
+There’s a multibillion-dollar opportunity in the seafood market as consumers turn away from beef as a source of protein, and several startups are out in the market pursuing either plant-based or cultured protein alternatives to traditional seafood.

-Indeed, Shiok Meats, is a company that’s pursuing the development of a lab-grown alternative to farmed shellfish.
+Indeed, Shiok Meats is a company that’s pursuing the development of a lab-grown alternative to farmed shellfish.

 For Tyson, the investment is the latest foray into the increasingly competitive market for alternative meats.

-The company was also an investor in Beyond Meat prior to its public offering and is backing the lab-grown meat company Memphis Meats as well.
+The company was also an investor in Beyond Meat prior to its public offering and is backing the lab-grown meat company Memphis Meats, as well.

 “We’re excited about this investment in the fast-growing segment of the plant-based protein market,” said Amy Tu, president of Tyson Ventures, in a statement.
 “This continues our focus of identifying and investing in companies with disruptive products and breakthrough technologies related to our core business so we can continue to serve a growing global population.”

-Culling together a development team of food scientists, academics and chefs under the direction of co-founder Michelle Wolf, the company has produced a seaweed and plant-protein alternative to shrimp that contains the 8 amino acids that are found in meat and seafood, the company says.
-New Wave Foods claims that its product is also lower in calories and salt than real shrimp and has zero colesterol and no allergens.
+Culling together a development team of food scientists, academics and chefs under the direction of co-founder Michelle Wolf, the company has produced a seaweed and plant-protein alternative to shrimp that contains the eight amino acids that are found in meat and seafood, the company says.
+New Wave Foods claims that its product is also lower in calories and salt than real shrimp and has zero cholesterol and no allergens.

 “Our product is a delicious, one-for-one direct swap for the real thing, and interchangeable in a wide range of recipes,” McGovern said in a statement.
 “It gives chefs and food service operators great menu options while addressing consumers’ growing demand for sustainable choices.”